 Thornley caught pneumonia that night and nearly died, leading Wabash College to investigate the prank.
 The sophomore’s escape from captivity made several state newspapers.
 His “brutal treatment” near the Shades of Death even appeared in Indianapolis’ German-language Indiana Tribüne.

-Almost every place is graced with a story or two that brings it to life.
+Almost every landscape has a story or two that brings it to life.
 Many will surely remain untold forever, lurking in the “Shades of Death” where old stories go.